schlicht/IsingModel/README.md

 # IsingModel
 An old project from Fall 2015 which I refactored for legibility.
 The [Ising Model](https://en.wikipedia.org/wiki/Ising_model#Basic_properties_and_history) is a simple model of how magnetism arises in a lattice.
-The spins of the unpaired valence electrons couple as the temperature decreases spontaneously creating magnetism.
+The spins of the unpaired valence electrons couple as the temperature decreases resulting in magnetism.
 This script simulates the formulation of magnetism in a 2 dimensional lattice.

 ## Ising Model
 In physical materials, the spins of electrons are free to point in any direction.
 In the Ising Model, spins are constrained to point in only 2 directions, up or down.